-Upon completion of this offering, our executive officers, directors and 5% stockholders and their affiliates will beneficially own an aggregate of approximately 57.1% of our outstanding common stock, excluding any shares of common stock that our existing stockholders may purchase in this offering.
-Assuming an initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, if our 5% stockholders and their affiliated entities purchase all of the shares they have indicated an interest in purchasing in this offering, the number of shares beneficially owned by our executive officers, directors and 5% stockholders and their affiliates will, in the aggregate, increase to approximately 60.2% of our outstanding common stock.
+Upon completion of this offering, our executive officers, directors and 5% stockholders and their affiliates will beneficially own approximately of our outstanding voting stock, excluding any shares of common stock that our existing stockholders may purchase in this offering.
 As a result, these stockholders will have significant influence and may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This concentration of ownership could delay or prevent any acquisition of our company on terms that other stockholders may desire.